 Unstandardization of scales for latent variable scores, whereby standardized scales are converted to their unstandardized equivalents, is based on the unstandardization option chosen by the user using the "Settings" menu option.
-Three unstandardization options are available: "Highest loading indicator", the default option, whereby the mean and standard deviation of the highest loading indicator is used in the unstandardization; "Average of indicators", whereby the mean and standard deviation of the average of indicators is used; and "Weighted average of indicators", whereby the mean and standard deviation of the weighted average of indicators is used.
+Three unstandardization options are available: "Highest loading indicator", the default option, whereby the mean and standard deviation of the highest loading indicator is used in the unstandardization; "Average of indicators", whereby the mean and standard deviation of the average of indicators is used; and "Weighted average of indicators", whereby the mean and standard deviation of the average of indicators is used; and "Weighted average of indicators is used.